 It’s already a well-known fact that the American South is teeming with unspoiled, natural beauty.
 From the lush Blue Ridge Mountains in North Carolina to Florida’s winding Kissimmee River, there’s an undeniable number of gorgeous sites for the nature enthusiast to take in.
 But what if you want to enjoy the banks of the Kissimmee River without having to swat mosquitoes?
 Or hike to the top of a mountain without worrying about setting up your tent afterward?
 The South offers lovely, outdoor experiences all year long, but not everyone is a born outdoorsman.
 You need to enjoy your vacation on your own terms, drink in fall’s changing colors while you sip your cup of coffee in a cozy chair.
-Glamour camping, also known as “glamping,” is a welcome solution for those of us who want something more comfortable than the typical tent and sleeping bag.
+Glamour camping, also known as “glamping,” is a welcome solution for those of us who want something more comfortable than the typical tent, sleeping bag and portable toilet.
 And, luckily, there are many glamping destinations offering adventure and luxury all over the South.
 With glamping taking the hard work out of your vacation, the only thing you need to consider while booking your glamping getaway is: teepee or cabin?

 Let’s start someplace familiar: cabins and tents.
 If you’ve been to an ordinary campground, chances are you’ve stayed in a rustic cabin or set up a simple canvas tent before.
 The Martyn House and GrandView Mountain Cottages are two glamping locations that elevate those classic camping experiences into something more elegant.
 The Martyn House is an 18-acre farmstead tucked away in Ellijay, Georgia.
 Colorfully striped, Indian sleeping tents offer the Old World charm of antique washbasins and floral patterns without sacrificing the modern luxuries of private baths and hot water showers.
 The Martyn House’s bohemian-inspired tents are spacious, simply furnished with twin and king-sized beds, and are nestled across The Martyn House’s woodland, so guests can enjoy their privacy in tandem with the beauty of the North Georgia Mountains.